 Finding the right job for you

-When you first read a job’s description, you may think it’s the perfect position for you, but if an offer is made, you will be able to view what your contract entails such as your compensation, hours and learn more about the company’s expectations.
+When you first read a job description, you may think it’s the perfect position for you.
+But, if an offer is made, you will be able to view what your contract entails.
+Including your compensation, hours, and company expectations.
 After calculating your upcoming expenses and the hours you would be working, decide if the compensation and time commitment is something you can handle.
 In addition to your contract, think about the location to know if you’re comfortable with the commute and if the company’s environment matches what you need in order to focus on accomplishing your tasks.Read More